Transplant Recipients International Organization, Inc.

 C. The committee shall work with the Chapter Council to help Chapters and to increase membership.

 A. Composition.
-The nominating committee shall be composed of five members to be selected as provided in Article IX, Section 1 of these bylaws.
+The nominating committee shall be composed of three members of the Board to be selected as provided in Article IX, Section 1 of these bylaws.

 B. In addition to the nominating duties of the committee described in Article IX, it shall: